PaulSquires/TradeTracker/README.md

 * Small (about 475K), fast (written in C++), and self-contained (no external dependencies).
 * Simple text file "database" that can easily be manually edited if needed.
 No database engine needed.
 * The only pain point is that you have to manually enter your transactions into IB-Tracker in order to ensure that transactions are grouped with the correct trades.
 However, there is a "Reconcile" functionality that ensures that your local data always matches what exists in IBKR/TWS.
 * Currently, only Windows compatible (Windows 10 and Windows 11).
 May work on older Windows versions but not guaranteed.
-It will work on Linux using Wine but you may experience some visual glitches due to the font family unicode characters that the program uses.
+It will work on Linux using Wine but you may experience some visual glitches due to the font family Unicode characters that the program uses.

 ## Download
 The latest package can be downloaded from the [RELEASES](https://github.com/PaulSquires/IB-Tracker/releases) page.